azrrik/az-vcv/README.md

 Note that if any of the CV inputs are patched, the corresponding knobs are simply ignored.
 Thus, the signals used for modulation may need to be scaled, inverted, offset, etc.

 ## parameters
+* The following parameters affect how the simulation steps:
-- ⧗ clock : advances the simulation one tick per clock pulse.
+  * ⧗ clock : advances the simulation one tick per clock pulse.
-- ↯ jitter : moves each agent a random amount determined by:
+  * ↯ jitter : moves each agent a random amount determined by:
-- ! force : maximum distance that an agent moves when jitter receives a pulse.
+  * ! force : maximum distance that an agent moves when jitter receives a pulse.

-- ↻ reset : resets the simulation.
+  * ↻ reset : resets the simulation.
 Randomly generates agents, their position and color.

-  The following parameters only affect the simulation when it is reset:
+* The following parameters only affect the simulation when it is reset:
-- \# number of agents : How many agents spawn when the simulation is reset.
+  * \# number of agents : How many agents spawn when the simulation is reset.
-- red knob : maximum amount of red in each agent.
+  * red knob : maximum amount of red in each agent.
-- blue knob : maximum amount of blue in each agent.
+  * blue knob : maximum amount of blue in each agent.
-- green knob : maximum amount of green in each agent.
+  * green knob : maximum amount of green in each agent.
+* The following parameters can be adjusted while the simulation is running:

-- ✢ diffusion factor : amount of slime in the current pixel that spreads to the adjacent 8 pixels.
+  * ✢ diffusion factor : amount of slime in the current pixel that spreads to the adjacent 8 pixels.
-- ▒ retainment factor : how fast the slime in the current pixel fades.
+  * ▒ retainment factor : how fast the slime in the current pixel fades.
-- ∠ sensor angle : angle (left / right) that the agent senses.
+  * ∠ sensor angle : angle (left / right) that the agent senses.
-- ↥ sensor distance : distance that the agent senses.
+  * ↥ sensor distance : distance that the agent senses.

-- 3 unlabeled outputs : modulation output (-10v to +10v) based on the averages of select pixels.
+* 3 unlabeled outputs at the bottom:
+  * modulation output (-10v to +10v) based on the averages of select pixels.
 This is "random" stepped voltage as it is only updated once per step (once per clock pulse).